So, it’s January, and it’s very, very cold at the moment.

 No child will ever find it, let alone be able to open it.

-Of this magic ingredient, you need just 25g, mixed with 30g of soft brown sugar, 5g of ground black pepper, 6g of chopped rosemary, 6g of thyme leaves and five juniper berries, smashed with the side of a knife.
+Of this magic ingredient, you need just 4g, mixed with 25g of salt, 30g of soft brown sugar, 5g of ground black pepper, 6g of chopped rosemary, 6g of thyme leaves and five juniper berries, smashed with the side of a knife.

 Place the prepared silverside joint into a suitably sized zip-lock bag and add the cure, massaging it around until all the meat is covered.
 Put the bag in the fridge and wait a day before turning it over and redistributing the cure.
 Do this daily for a week.